Fordham-lawlib-bento/fordham-law-search/README.md

 ## Tests

+There are some limited automated tests.
+At present, just of the custom Sierra screen-scraping bento_search adapters, not of the actual UI.

-There aren't really any tests at present, if you were you'd run with `bundle exec rake` or `bundle exec rspec`.
+Run tests with `bundle exec rake` or `bundle exec rspec`.

-And I'd plan to use [VCR](https://github.com/vcr/vcr) in tests.
-TBD instructions on re-generating cassettes and setting auth for regenerating tests.
+We use [VCR](https://github.com/vcr/vcr) in tests, to record the transactions with Sierra, so ordinarily when running tests the code is not actually interacting with the Fordham Sierra, but using pre-recorded interactions.

+You might want to run tests with live sierra (and re-record VCR cassettes) to make sure everything is still good with actual Sierra behavior.
+But beware, if Fordham Sierra index has changed, you may need to find new queries that still demonstrate what's meant to be demo'd in tests.
+To re-record VCR cassettes with live interactions:

+    VCR=all bundle exec rspec

 ## Note on Windows development